-Before becoming Chief of the Nuclear Medicine Division, Dr. Subramaniam was as an Associate Professor of Radiology and Radiological Sciences, with secondary faculty appointments in Oncology, Otolaryngology and Head and Neck Surgery, and Health Policy and Management at Johns Hopkins University, where he also served as the director of the PET/CT clinical center and the program director of PET/CT fellowships.
+Before joining the faculty at UT Southwestern, Dr. Subramaniam was as an Associate Professor of Radiology and Radiological Sciences, with secondary faculty appointments in Oncology, Otolaryngology and Head and Neck Surgery, and Health Policy and Management at Johns Hopkins University, where he also served as the director of the PET/CT clinical center and the program director of PET/CT fellowships.

 Dr. Subramaniam focuses his research on linking imaging biomarkers to patient quality of life and survival outcomes; quantitative imaging using positron emission tomography/computed tomography (PET/CT); single-photon emission computed tomography (SPECT/CT); and MRI for human translational oncologic imaging.